-I moved to Lisbon a year ago and it’s been a fantastic change, though I also noticed how some of the information about Lisbon out there can be hyped up or neglecting to tell both sides.
+I moved to Lisbon a year ago and it’s been a fantastic change, though I also noticed that some of the information about Lisbon can be hyped up or neglecting to tell both sides.

 Since someone recently commented on my Lisbon city guide asking for tips on actually moving there, I took this as my cue to share some advice for anyone thinking of doing so…

 Lisbon has loads of houses for sale, but very few places to rent (at least for the medium or long-term).
 Competition is huge, so make sure you schedule ample time for research, making calls, and going on viewings.